 By-law Enforcement

-The City’s Municipal Law Enforcement and Property Standards (by-law) Team works with community partners, property owners, other agencies and the public to promote a safe and vibrant City.
-Part of the team’s role is to encourage voluntary compliance with a number of by-laws of the City of Brantford Municipal Code and to provide enforcement as necessary.
+The City’s Municipal Law Enforcement and Property Standards (by-law) Team works with community partners, property owners, other agencies and the public to promote a safe, welcoming and vibrant City.
+Part of the team’s role is to encourage voluntary compliance with the City's by-laws and to provide enforcement as necessary.

-How to file a complaint
+How to file a by-law complaint

 The response to valid complaints will include an investigation to determine compliance or the necessary requirements to achieve compliance.
 Anonymous complaints will not be investigated.
-Complainant information is kept strictly confidential until such time as charges are necessary, and the complainant may be required in court proceedings.
+Complainant information is kept strictly confidential until such time as charges are deemed necessary, and the complainant may be required in court proceedings.

 The Municipal Law Enforcement and Property Standards (By-Law) Team enforces the following chapters:

 Should a complaint be received, By-law Officers will inspect to confirm a violation.
-A letter or Order will then typically be sent to the property owner.
-Issued Orders carry an automatic $125 administrative fee.
-Should an Order not be complied with, City approved contractors will complete the required work.
-All contractor costs will be submitted on taxes, plus an additional 25% administrative fee. |
+An Order may be issued to the property owner to remediate the violation.
+Should an Order not be complied with, enforcement action may be taken by the City |

 Fence By-law |